Colin Farrell: 2003–2008: Career progression

-2009–2010: More independent productions
+2009–2021: Established actor

 On 11 January 2009, Farrell won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for In Bruges, in which he co-starred with Brendan Gleeson.
-That year he also appeared in Terry Gilliam's film The Imaginarium of Doctor Parnassus, starring Christopher Plummer and Andrew Garfield.
+In the same year, he also appeared in Terry Gilliam's film The Imaginarium of Doctor Parnassus, starring Christopher Plummer and Andrew Garfield.
 Farrell was one of three actors (with Johnny Depp and Jude Law), who helped to complete Heath Ledger's role when Ledger died before filming ended.
 They played "Imaginarium" versions of Ledger's character Tony, donating their earnings to Ledger's daughter Matilda.
 Farrell also starred that year in Triage, directed by Oscar-winning Bosnian screenwriter and director Danis Tanović, about the life of a war correspondent.
 He lost 30 pounds for the role.
 Farrell's work was described as "dedicated" by Variety's Todd McCarthy, and Julian Sancton of Vanity Fair wrote that the film was "a hell of a lot more insightful than other movies that deal with a similar topic".
 However, Triage was not widely distributed due to the marketing challenges posed by its difficult topics (including PTSD).
 That year, Farrell played a supporting role (as Tommy Sweet) in Crazy Heart with Jeff Bridges.

-Another 2009 release was Ondine, a fantasy-drama directed by Neil Jordan starring Farrell as a fisherman with a handicapped daughter.
+Another 2009 release was Ondine, a fantasy-drama directed by Neil Jordan starring Farrell as a fisherman with a disabled daughter.
 Shot in the village of Castletownbere on Ireland's southwest coast, it featured cinematography by longtime Wong Kar-wai collaborator Christopher Doyle.
-Mary Pols of Time magazine called the role "tailor-made for Farrell", saying that Farrell gave a "beautifully confident performance".
+Mary Pols of Time called the role "tailor-made for Farrell", saying that Farrell gave a "beautifully confident performance".
 Todd McCarthy of Variety singled Farrell out, noting that he worked well as an ensemble actor "graciously allowing [child star Alison Barry] to steal every scene she's in".

 The next year, Farrell starred with Keira Knightley in the crime romance London Boulevard.
 The film, American William Monahan's debut as director after writing screenplays for The Departed and Body of Lies, was panned by critics.
 Peter Bradshaw of the Guardian wrote that the film "uses up all its energy, wit and ideas in the first 20 or so minutes, before collapsing into a flurry of boring violence".
 Leslie Felperin of Variety described it as "like a fancy, retro-styled pocket watch that someone accidentally broke and tried to reassemble with only a vague idea of clockwork".
 Felperin thought the stars' work was frail, with Farrell "mostly taciturn and vacuous."
+He also played the role of Valka in the survival film The Way Back in 2010.